-The Feast Centre is providing one year of potentially renewable scholarships to four Masters students, two PhD students and one Post-Doctoral fellow to conduct Indigenous STBBI research in their field of study.
+The Feast Centre is providing one year of potentially renewable scholarships to four Master's students, and two PhD students to conduct Indigenous STBBI research in their field of study.
 Funds will not be automatically renewable but will require submission of a further application in the second year of the project.
-Students/fellows will not be funded beyond two years.
+Recipients will not be funded beyond two years.

-Each scholarship, whether Masters, PhD or Post-Doctoral, is to support Indigenous STBBI research in one or more of the four pillars of health research mentioned above.
+Each scholarship, whether Master's or PhD, is to support Indigenous STBBI research in one or more of the four pillars of health research mentioned above.